 Teach writing formal and informal emails with this KS2 text types resource pack.
 Explore audience and purpose and how this affects the formality of the email sent.
-Two model texts, one formal and one informal, are provided for pupils to read and compare the difference in language and style.
+Two model texts, one formal and one informal, are provided for pupils to read and compare the difference in language and style, showing WAGOLL (what a good one looks like).
 Pupils will then write their own emails, responding to the prompts included within the pack.

-- Formal email model text - Absence Request: n email sent to an employer
+- Formal email model text - Absence Request: an email sent to an employer

 - Informal email model text - Hi!
 Let’s sort a day out!: an email to a friend.